aipengineer/awesome-opensource-ai-engineering/libraries/milvus.md

 Its componentized design delivers maximum flexibility to scale storage and computation separately.
 Robustness for real-time analytics use cases is baked in.

 ### 🤔 Why should The AI Engineer care about Milvus?
+1. 👉 It provides millisecond search on trillion vector datasets to enable fast retrieval and recommendations.
+This allows AI engineers to build scalable applications with real-time response. 🚀
+2. 👉 It offers simplified unstructured data management with rich APIs tailored for data science workflows.
+This makes it easier for AI engineers to work with embedding data at scale. 🧑‍💻
+3. 👉 It delivers consistent user experience across devices, allowing AI engineers to embed real-time search in any application.
+Whether working locally or in the cloud, the experience stays the same. 💻
+4. 👉 It has reliable built-in replication and failover to ensure business continuity.
+AI applications built with Milvus can continue serving users without disruption. 🆙
+5. 👉 It provides component-level scalability to handle growing data volumes cost efficiently.
+AI engineers can scale their Milvus deployment on demand. ⚡️

 ## 📊 Milvus Stats
 * 👷🏽‍♀️ Builders: Charles Xie, Frank Liu, Yujian Tang